rodrigobarroshd/tictactoe/README.md

 # Switch the player

-# Check for win or tie again
+# Check for win or tie again...